GTK-teaching/RNA-seq/_episodes/02-Kallisto.md

 # Getting started with Kallisto

-[Follow this link to the Kallisto tutorial][https://pachterlab.github.io/kallisto/starting]
+[https://pachterlab.github.io/kallisto/starting][Follow this link to the Kallisto tutorial]